chirs/slug/README.md

-A very simple scheme interpreter in javascript.
+A scheme interpreter in javascript, loosely based on lis.py by Peter Norvig.